Skip to main content

 Grouping Title

 This allows you to create logical groups of post processes.
 For example, different types of 'Surface Finishes'.
-Assign each option to the same 'grouping title' top see them grouped together.
+Assign each option to the same 'grouping title' to see them grouped together.

 Make Countable

-This add a number count option for your customers to assign
+This adds a number count option for your customers to assign

 Expected Production Days